rumaisaabdulhai/quad_sim/README.md

 ## Questions

-If you have any questions or find any bugs with the code, feel free to email me at rabdulhai@wpi(dot)edu.
+If you have any questions or find any bugs with the code, feel free to create an issue in this repository with a screenshot of the error you have.
+Please be as specific as you can with details, such as what OS or version of ROS you are using and what steps you have taken so far.

+You can also email me at [rabdulhai@wpi.edu](mailto:rabdulhai@wpi.edu).